marcpaterno/profiled-fc-cpu/README.md

 This program demonstrates the use of a simple parallelization over otherwise serial local minimization.
 This program also demonstrates the use of a task-based parallel programming model.

+### dlib_parallel_rosenbrock_example

+This program demonstrate the use of a simple parallelization of otherwise serial local minimization.
+It uses the Rosenbrock function in *n* dimensions; it runs in about 45 seconds in 1000 dimensions on a 12-core M2 MacBook pro.